 🚆 LUZERN – INTERLAKEN EXPRESS

 Take the Luzern-Interlaken Express and enjoy one of the most scenic train rides in Switzerland.
 This 2-hour journey will take you through some of the most beautiful lake and mountain landscapes in the country.

-- I have more good news for you: This ride is also included in your Swiss Travel Pass (no reservation fee, nothing – just a scenic free ride if you are a Pass-holder).
-The trip takes about 2 hours and these hours are pure eye-candy.
+ℹ️ I have more good news for you: This ride is also included in your Swiss Travel Pass.
+There is no reservation fee, nothing – just a scenic free ride if you are a Pass-holder).
+The trip takes a bit less than 2 hours and these two hours are pure eye candy.

 From stunning views of the surrounding Alps and glistening nearby lakes, this area offers a little something for everyone!
 However, the town itself is rather small, so 1-2 hours of Interlaken sightseeing should be enough.